garrandall/popular-music-data/tracks/stop--in-the-name-of-love-the-supremes.md

 Stop in the name of love
 Before you break my heart (Baby, think it over)
 Stop in the name of love (Think it over, baby)
-Before you break my heart (Ooh, think it over, baby)
+Before you break my heart (Oh, think it over, baby)

 Stop in the name of love